 Stick with it.
 I was writing for twenty years before I got anything published.
 Sheer bloody-minded persistence is possibly the ultimate writerly virtue.

-Inside the Bone Box is coming out the 11th of July.
+Inside the Bone Box is out now.
 Place your order by following this link.